gabapcia/blockwatch/internal/chainwatch/README.md

 # ChainWatch Package

-The `chainwatch` package provides a robust, multi-blockchain block streaming service with built-in resilience features.
-It serves as the core monitoring component within the blockwatch project, designed to observe multiple blockchain networks simultaneously while handling failures gracefully.
+The `chainwatch` package provides a robust, multi-blockchain block streaming service with built-in resilience features and flexible data transformation capabilities.
+It serves as the core monitoring component within the blockwatch project, designed to observe multiple blockchain networks simultaneously while handling failures gracefully and transforming block data into custom formats.

 ## Package Overview

-ChainWatch is a streaming service that subscribes to blockchain networks and emits observed blocks through a unified interface.
-It abstracts away the complexities of network failures, retry logic, and checkpoint management, providing a clean stream of blockchain events to consumers.
+ChainWatch is a streaming service that subscribes to blockchain networks and emits observed blocks or transformed data through a unified interface.
+It abstracts away the complexities of network failures, retry logic, checkpoint management, and data transformation, providing a clean stream of blockchain events or custom data structures to consumers.

 ## Architecture